tommy-lariccia/Programming-Languages/Readable/README.md

 A static variable can not be set equal to the value contained in a dynamic variable, or the value returned by a normal function.

+# Global vs Local

+A variable name defined in an outer scope and reused in an inner scope will always be treated as referencing the variable of the outer scope, rather than defining a new variable in the inner scope.
+In order to use an identical variable name in an inner scope, one of two things must be done:
+- For static variables, the local variable may be re-initialized (e.g. `int i = 0`)
+- For dynamic variables, the `local` keyword (e.g. `local i = 0`) should be used to clarify that all other references to that variable in the scope or a deeper scope are local

+Parameters are interpreted as local to the function - as is the variable initialized in a foreach loop (seen as local to the loop block).
 # Types

 There are four primitive types (integers, floats, strings, boolean) and one collection-type (dynamic array), technically